EstherSlabbert/Infrastructure-as-Code/README.md

 Adhoc commands typically follow this format: `ansible <target_hosts> -m <module_name> -a "<module_arguments>"`.

-Using adhoc commands allows you to perform quick tasks or execute simple modules on remote hosts managed by Ansible (from the controller).
+Using adhoc commands allows you to perform quick tasks or execute simple modules on remote hosts managed by Ansible (from the controller VM).

 Adhoc commands are useful for performing quick tasks, gathering information, making changes, or running modules on remote hosts without the need to create a full-fledged playbook.
 They are typically only run once.